 Contractor must comply, at all times, with Federal, State, and local laws, and those regulations required by the Participating Entity.

 Contractor must use a digital chain of custody that can be used as reliable evidence in court (secure data collection, digital logs and tracking, tamper-proof storage, digital fingerprint, access control, and system integrations).
-When requested by a Participating Entity, Contractor must provide a staff member from their company to testify, at no additional cost. .
+When requested by a Participating Entity, Contractor must provide a staff member from their company to testify, at no additional cost.

 Information Technology Security Requirements.
 (Applies to all categories)